mateuszniechwiej/MS-2-Quiz-game/README.md

 > As a new user, I want to be able to input my name to collect high scores.
 A solution to satisfy user requirements:
-  * When the website starts a modal to input name will be displayed unless the name already present in local storage(in this case player name will be automatically assigned from local storage).
+  * When the website starts a modal to input name will be displayed unless the name already presents in local storage (in this case player name will be automatically assigned from local storage).

 > As a new user, I want to find clear instructions on how to play the game.